Here are 8 Dog Parks in Cincinnati Worth the Drive:

-This 10-acre dog park is perfect for sprinters.
+This free-to-use, 10-acre dog park is perfect for sprinters.
 They can refuel at the dog drinking fountain and canine shower.
 (The park is prone to flooding so check the website for closures!)
 There’s a trail connecting to the Lunken Airport where you can take a five-mile leashed walk around the airfield.

 5081 Madison Rd, Cincinnati

 Private dog parks have great amenities with the bonus of security.
 For an annual fee this resort offers a members-only experience.
 Dogs must be vaccinated and temperament tested.
 The three-acre park features walking paths, agility equipment and around the clock access.